sajjadGG/book-python/machine-learning/clustering/k-means.rst

 K-Means Clustering
 ==================

 A loose definition of clustering could be "the process of organizing objects into groups whose members are similar in some way".
-A cluster is therefore a collection of objects which are “similar” between them and are "dissimilar" to the objects belonging to other clusters.
+A cluster is therefore a collection of objects which are "similar" between them and are "dissimilar" to the objects belonging to other clusters.

 * Clustering algorithms are usually unsupervised.
 * How many groups (clusters) you want your data to be in?